How to change a flat tire

 Use your hands instead of a wrench to avoid denting your wheel cover or hub cap.
 Pat the cover into place with your palm.

-As soon as you are able, visit a Kal Tire service centre near you or schedule an appointment online to have your flat tire repaired or replaced.
+Now, as soon as you can, visit a Kal Tire service centre or schedule an appointment online to have your flat tire repaired or replaced.
 We offer complementary repair service on all tires purchased at Kal Tire along with free tire rotations, road hazard protection, lifetime balancing, and tire inflation.
 Read our customer care plan for more information.